 - Only One Data Center: They have a single data center located in Phoenix, USA, which allows you to host a site in the US or utilize it as a VPN.
 But for others, this is a big downside, so I hope they’ll add more data centers.
 Use a CDN like Cloudflare’s paid plans or FlyingCDN to reduce global latency.

 - No Control Panel: Starlight Hosting lacks a proper control panel.
-They only provide “Starlight Manager,” which has basic tools for handling your server.
+They only offer “Starlight Manager,” which provides basic server management tools.
 However, this is a weak point compared to other cloud hosts.

-- Little Slow: I have used various VPSs, from large to small ones, throughout the years.
+- Little Slow: I have used various VPSs, from large to small, over the years.
 So, Starlight VPSs aren’t that fast.
 TTFB’s performance isn’t as good as competitors’, but it’s enough for most static content sites.

 - Hard to Use SSH Terminal: They shouldn’t have created that kind of SSH terminal.
 It’s useless, so you’ll need an external SSH client, such as PuTTY.